simplexspatial/simplexspatial-loader-osm/README.md

 ```

 ## Running thru CLI
-Using the previous zip, uncompress it and from the folder where you
-uncompressed:

 ### Running SimplexSpatial

+Using the tar generated from the Simplexspatial repo:

 ```bash
 bin/simplexspatial-core \